buraksekili/tyk-docs/tyk-docs/content/tyk-stack/tyk-manager/tyk-dashboard.md

 The Dashboard also provides the API Developer Portal, a customisable developer portal for your API documentation, developer auto-enrolment and usage tracking.

-The Dashboard also exposes the Developer Portal as a separate component of the the application.
+The Dashboard also exposes the Developer Portal as a separate component of  application.
 This means it can either be deployed as an internet-facing application or as a purely admin application depending on how it is being used:

 ![Tyk API Analytics Dashboard][1]